monmima/main-aide-memoire/zzzz-notes/laravel/README.md

         git push heroku HEAD:master

 8. On the Heroku's web site, click on **Open app**, which should be located somewhere in the top right corner of the page of your project
-9. Now you should see your app.
+9. Now you should see your /resources/views/app.blade.php should.
 11. See below if you want to use SQLite as a database in Heroku.

 ### Updating Your Project